Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Discussion

-While the smoothened version of the $\pmi$ matrix $\sigmalogq$ yielded among the best link prediction scores for some graphs, it was outperformed by other matrices for other graphs.
-In particular, the joint probability matrix $J$, whose matrix form we derived in this work, has demonstrated either the best or among the best link prediction accuracy scores for all graphs.
-But why $J$ should outperform other $\pmi$-based matrices, if all of them encode co-occurrence information from the same graph and for the same simulated random walks?
-We believe that to explain this, we need to analyze under which circumstances a relatively high joint probability of $i$ and $j$ appearing together encodes more useful information for link prediction problem.
-Point-wise mutual information of a pair of outcomes $x, y$ from discrete random variables $X$ and $Y$ quantifies the discrepancy between the probability of their coincidence (co-occurrence) given their joint distribution and their individual distributions.
+Interestingly, the joint probability matrix \(J\) and shifted PMI matrix are extremely related, both encode co-occurrence information from the same graph and for the same simulated random walks, so why do we see the difference in performance?
+We believe that to explain this, we need to analyze under which circumstances a relatively high joint probability of \(i\) and \(j\) appearing together encodes more useful information for the link prediction problem.
+Point-wise mutual information of a pair of outcomes \(x, y\) from discrete random variables \(X\) and \(Y\) quantifies the discrepancy between the probability of their coincidence (co-occurrence) given their joint and individual distributions.
 In computational linguistics, PMI is used for finding collocations and associations between words.
-Good collocation pairs have high $\pmi$ because the probability of co-occurrence $p(i, j)$ is only slightly lower than the probabilities of occurrence of each word ($p(i)$ and $p(j)$).
-On the other hand, $\pmi(i, j)$ is zero when these two outcomes are independent, i.e., $p(i, j) = p(i)p(j)$); $\pmi(i, j) = \log \left[ \frac{p(i,j)}{p(i)p(j)} \right] = \log 1 = 0$.
-And it is undefined when $i, j$ do not co-occur at all, i.e., if $p(i, j) = 0$ then $\log \pmi(i, j) = \log \left[ \frac{p(i,j)}{p(i)p(j)} \right] = \log 0 = - \infty$.
-On the other hand, $\pmi$ is maximized when two outcomes are perfectly associated, i.e., $p(i | j) = 1$ or $p(j | i) = 1$.
-For instance, a pair of words \textsc{puerto rico} has a very high $\pmi$, since they are rarely used individually in the \footnote{\url{https://en.wikipedia.org/wiki/Pointwise_mutual_information}}{Wikipedia articles}.
-From the same source, a pair of words \textsc{it the}, despite having the same joint probability value as \textsc{puerto rico}, will have a very low $\pmi$ score, because their joint probability is small in comparison with their individual probabilities.
+Good collocation pairs have high \(\pmi\) because the probability of co-occurrence \(p(i, j)\) is only slightly lower than the probabilities of occurrence of each word (\(p(i)\) and \(p(j)\)).
+On the other hand, \(\pmi(i, j)\) is zero when these two outcomes are independent, i.e., \(p(i, j) = p(i)p(j)\)); \(\pmi(i, j) = \log \left[ \frac{p(i,j)}{p(i)p(j)} \right] = \log 1 = 0\).
+And it is undefined when \(i, j\) do not co-occur at all, i.e., \(\log \pmi(i, j) = \log \left[ \frac{p(i,j)}{p(i)p(j)} \right] = \log 0 = - \infty\), when \(p(i, j) = 0\).
+On the other hand, \(\pmi\) is maximized when two outcomes are perfectly associated, i.e., \(p(i | j) = 1\) or \(p(j | i) = 1\).
+For instance, a pair of words \textsc{puerto rico} has a very high \(\pmi\), since they are rarely used individually in the \footnote{\url{https://en.wikipedia.org/wiki/Pointwise_mutual_information}}Wikipedia articles.
+From the same source, a pair of words \textsc{it the}, despite having the same joint probability value as \textsc{puerto rico}, will have a very low \(\pmi\) score because their joint probability is small in comparison with their individual probabilities.